katsojuna/itcmon/README.md

 regular Windows Zadig RTL/USB drivers installed.

-Download the ZIP file, unzip it into a new directory, read the files in the docs directory (start with quik-start.txt)
+Download the ZIP file, unzip it into a new directory, read the files in the docs directory (start with quick-start.txt)

 ![Screenshot](itcmon-screenshot.png)